dfinity/node-ic0/README.md

 ## Quick Start

-Add the following code to your webapp (works out of the box when hosted on the IC):
+Add the following code to your web application or Node.js script:

 ```ts
 import ic from 'ic0';